 - Press the "Option" soft key and select "3-Way" in the menu and make a call to the third party by entering the number and press - key.
-Or during the call, enter the number of the third calling party and press key. - When the third party is connected, press key again and all the three calling party will be connected. - To switch the calling party, press key.
+Or during the call, press key to hold the call and enter the number of the third calling party and press key again. - When the third party is connected, press key again and all the three calling party will be connected. - To switch the calling party, press key.
 To disconnect all calls, press key.